 I have run out of hand wash.
 What else can I use?

-Hand washes and soap are currently a precious commodity, can I use shower gel to wash my hands instead?
-Don't worry; there's lots of other products you can used to stop viruses from sticking to the skin.
+Can I shower gel to wash my hands instead of hand wash?
+Don't worry; there's lots of other products you can used to clean your hands.
 Here we look at your options.

 Shampoo and shower gel

 To use our shampoo and shower gel as a hand wash, simply work them into a lather in-between damp palms, taking care to also cover the back of the hands as well as your nails, thumbs and wrists.